 This subclause describes EBCS procedures that are used for EBCS STAs.
 EBCS is supported both where there is an association between the transmitter(s) and the receiver(s) in an infrastructure BSS and in cases where there is no association between transmitters(s) and receiver(s).

+(#1549) An EBCS AP is an AP that has dot11EBCSSupportActivated set to true and and an EBCS non-AP STA is an non-AP STA that has dot11EBCSSupportActivated set to true.